Start

 Back in the diagram, if you mouse over the $+$ sign next to the "M_AXI_MM2S" port on the AXI block, you will see the cursor change to a double chevron symbol:

-Next we want to connect the AXI_DMA DMA ports.
+Next we want to connect those AXI_DMA DMA ports.
 The control port, "S_AXI_LITE", is already connected (it was connected when you hit the "Run Connection Automation" button after setting up the AXI_DMA block).

-The master ports "M_AXI_M2SS" and "M_AXI_S2MM" ports go through the processor.
+The master ports "M_AXI_MM2S" and "M_AXI_S2MM" ports go through the processor.
 The ports on the ZYNQ processor are not connected by default, so we have to connect them by hand.
-To do this, double click the Zynq block, which should bring up the settings menu:
+To do this, double click the ZYNQ block, which should bring up the settings menu:

 Click "Run Connection Automation" again, enable "All Automation" in the window that pops up, and click ok.
 If you get a warning message, click OK to accept it and then click "Run Connection Automation" again and that should fix it.
-Since the S_AXI_HP0_FPD and *1_FPD ports are for DMA, they will be automatically routed to the AXI_DMA ports.
+If you don't get a warning message, then click "Run Connection Automation" again if it's available.
+Since the S_AXI_HP0_FPD port is for DMA, it will be automatically routed to the AXI_DMA ports.

 Click "Regenerate Layout" again, and you should see this:

-Then click on "Run Connection Automation", and then regenerate layout.
+Then click on "Run Connection Automation" and enable everything in the "Run Connection Automation" window, hit OK, and then "Regenerate Layout".
 That should take care of connecting the AXI GPIO blocks FIFO_WR and FIFO_RD AXI bus ports, clocks, and resets.
 If all goes well you should see something like this:

 Press F6 to run design validation (checks for errors) and make sure there are no errors, which there shouldn't be.
-Then go to the "Sources" tab (upper window to the left of the diagram), open "Design Sources", and right click on "top (top.bd)" and select "Create HDL Wrapper" and choose "Let Vivado manager wrapper and auto-update" and hit OK.
+Then go to the "Sources" tab (upper window to the left of the diagram), open "Design Sources", and right click on "DMA (DMA.bd)" and select "Create HDL Wrapper" and choose "Let Vivado manage wrapper and auto-update" and hit OK.
+You should then see "DMA_Wrapper (DMA_wrapper.v) (1)" in the sources window under "Design Sources".
 Assuming all goes well, generate the bitstream and hwh file by clicking "Generate Bitstream" in the Project Manager window on the left.

 Using PYNQ

 Next, make sure the board is on and connected to a PC, and open up a Jupyter lab connection in a browser (Chrome works fine).
 You will need to copy the .bit and .hwh files from the above project onto the board first.
-Let's do that and name them "test_dma.bit" and "test_dma.hwh".
-The .bit file is in the <name>.runs/impl_1 folder and .hwh is in <name>.gen/sources_1/bd/<top>/hw_handoff/ folder where <name> is the name of your project folder, and <top> is the name of the block design file when you made it.
+The .bit file is in the project subdirectory DMA.runs/impl_1/ and is named DMA_wrapper.bit and .hwh is in the project subdirectory DMA.gen/sources_1/bd/DMA/hw_handoff/ and is named DMA.hwh.
+Rename DMA_wrapper.bit to DMA.bit in the Jupyter notebook so that DMA.bit and DMA.hwh have the same filename.

 Open up a new notebook and in the first cell type: